Line 6 (Chengdu Metro)

 Line 6 of the Chengdu Metro (成都地铁6号线 (Chéngdū Dìtiě Liù Hào Xiàn)) is a rapid transit line in Chengdu.
 It starts at Wangcong Temple and ends at Lanjiagou.
-The total length is 68.223 km with 56 stations.
+The total length is 68.88 km with 56 stations.

 Line 6's color is brown.
 The line began construction in 2016 and was opened on 18 December 2020.
 Line 6 uses high capacity 8-car Type A trains.
-Line 6 became the longest stretch of subway to be opened at once in China and since its opening, Line 6 is currently the second longest continuous subway tunnel in the world.
+Line 6 became the longest stretch of subway to be opened at once in China, and it is currently the third longest continuous subway tunnel in the world.
+As of September 2026, Line 6 is the subway line with the most operational stations in China.